IDCI-Consulting/NotificationBundle/Resources/doc/configuration_reference.md

 More informations
 -----------------
 ### Why using a default configuration ?
-The notifier provider default_configuration parameter allow to identify the configuration has to be used when a notification is received without notifier informations to send it.
+The notifier provider default_configuration parameter allow to identify which configuration has to be used when a notification is received without notifier informations to send it.

 ### Several configurations for each type of notifier
 Example : Several email notifier configurations in `app/config/config.yml` :